port-labs/port-docs/docs/depracated/create-self-service-experiences/setup-backend/setup-backend.md

 Executing a self-service action involves the following steps:

 1. **The action is triggered in Port** - the trigger can either be a user executing an action via the UI, or an automation triggering an action via Port's API.
-2. **Port generates the event payload** - the payload is sent according to the invocation method configurations the user defined when creating the action.
+2. **Port generates the event payload** - the payload includes metadata about the invoked action and its inputs.
 3. **The payload is sent to your backend** - the backend can be a URL, a dedicated Kafka topic or one of your CI/CD workflows/pipelines.
 4. **Your backend receives the payload and handles the request** - depending on the action, your backend might open a PR, create a cloud resource, provision a new environment, or perform any other logic you would like.
 5. **Your backend updates Port on the status of the execution** - You can [enrich the action run object](/create-self-service-experiences/reflect-action-progress/) in Port by adding logs, attaching links to other workflows or pipelines that help fullfil the request and add a final success/fail status once the action is complete.